 A surprising number of hoarding discoveries are made under two common sets of circumstances.
 First, a person, usually an elderly individual, develops a health malady that requires long-term hospitalization or case.
 Through this process, a residential hoard is discovered.

 The second common situation in which hoarding is discovered is when a person passes on.
 At that juncture, family members, or other loved ones, are called upon to get that individual’s property or affairs in order.
 At this juncture, these men and women find themselves surprised to discover that their deceased loved one had been hoarding.

 Identifying a Hoarder

 As noted, more certain statistics could be gleaned if so many hoarders did not operate in proverbial darkness.
 There are a few telltale signs that a loved one may be having an issue with severe clutter or even actual hoarding.
 One of the primary signs that a family member or friend may have chronic clutter or hoarding issues is if he or she doesn’t permit others into his or her residence.

 If a once social individual becomes less and less involved with other people, that can be indicative of a range of different issues, one of them being hoarding.
 If items begin to accumulate on the outside of a person’s residence that generally are not found out of doors, severe clutter or hoarding may be an issue.

 An important fact needs to be stressed when it comes to identifying a hoarder.
-Clutter and chronic disorganization does not necessarily mean a person is afflicted with hoarding disorder.
+Clutter and chronic disorganization do not necessarily mean a person is afflicted with hoarding disorder.
 With that noted, excessive clutter and profound organizational issues could prove to be a precursor for clinical hoarding disorder in some instance.